2025 Honda Pilot

 Overview

 With three rows, reasonable power and six trims — some offering both front- and all-wheel drive — the Pilot is a versatile contender in a space where people love choices.
-Many buyers favor the low-level and midlevel trims because the upper echelon of the lineup gets pricey from added luxury features.
-We like the looks and marginally improved usability of the TrailSport, but the Black Edition — the only change for 2025 — is a $1,500 appearance package that brings no extra features.
+You'll likely want to consider a mid-range trim like the EX-L with all-wheel drive, thanks to its mix of features like a power tailgate, an advanced suite of safety systems, and leather seat surfaces.
+We like the looks and marginally improved usability of the TrailSport, and if you find yourself off road with any frequency, then it might be worth spending the extra cash.
+But the Black Edition — the only change for 2025 — is a $1,500 appearance package that brings no extra features and isn't really worth considering.

 Edmunds spotlight: A good SUV that faces off with the greats

 As family SUVs go, the Pilot is an excellent people mover with a driving character that's as functional-yet-forgettable as most of its competition.
-Unlike the Ridgeline, with which it shares a platform, it's not up against truck-based body-on-frame competitors, so it doesn't automatically get a win in ride comfort and driving dynamics.
-Rather, its competition makes up the heart of America's auto market: three-row SUVs.
-There are a lot of those and many are very, very good, which makes the Pilot average in dynamics and comfort.
+After driving the Pilot, it falls squarely in the middle of the pack when it comes to both how it drives and how its interior tech stacks up.
+Its competition makes up the heart of America's auto market: three-row SUVs.
+There are a lot of those and many are very, very good, which is why the Pilot failed to truly stand out in our testing.
 Still, we love its incredibly practical cabin, abundance of trims and drive configurations, and overall utility.

 Competitors to consider